expo/sentry-utils/README.md

 ### Sentry Client

-To use the Sentry client, simply insert the following in `AppRegister.registerComponent(...)`:
+To use the Sentry client, register you need to first configure it your API key and app information.

 ```javascript
 ExponentSentryClient.setupSentry([SENTRY DSN], [RELEASE], [EXPERIENCE ENTRY FILE])